Simplified Employee Pension Plans (SEP)

 |Contribution Deduction||$33,061||= Lesser of Tentative Contribution Deduction or Statutory Contribution Dollar Limit|

 The maximum rate for the self-employed is 20% if the employee rate is 25%.
-Note that to make the maximum contribution, the self-employed would have to earn at least 5 times the maximum contribution dollar limit and an employee would have to earn at least 4 times the dollar limit.
+Note that to make the maximum contribution, the self-employed must earn at least 5 times the maximum contribution dollar limit and an employee must earn at least 4 times the dollar limit.

 Excess contributions over the contribution limit are nondeductible and may be subject to a 10% excise tax.